bbenchoff/bbenchoff.github.io/pages/Milipixel.md

 ## About the Developer

 I'm a vintage Mac enthusiast focused on creating software that connects classic machines to modern services.
-My other projects include [GitRez](https://github.com/bbenchoff/GitRez), a GitHub client for Classic Mac OS, and [Nedry](https://github.com/bbenchoff/Nedry), a recreation of the Unix system seen in Jurassic Park.
+My other projects include [GitRez](https://github.com/bbenchoff/GitRez), a GitHub client for Classic Mac OS, and [Nedry](https://github.com/bbenchoff/Nedry), a recreation of the "UNIX system" seen in Jurassic Park.

 [back to main page](../)